All Episodes

 dan friesen

-And then Alex says something I think is pretty funny at the end of it.
+And then Alex says something I think is pretty funny at the end of that.

 chatgpt